Livonia Public Schools' $195 million bond program's success attributed to full-service approach

 The School Board wanted to thoroughly understand the condition and usage of its facilities and have assistance with developing, communicating, and executing a bond proposal that met the needs of its students and staff.

-Plante Moran Cresa (PMC) worked with the District to complete a facilities study, prioritize needs, and pursue a $195 million bond.
+Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, worked with the District to complete a facilities study, prioritize needs, and pursue a $195 million bond.
 We then assisted the District with a bond proposal and subsequent informational campaign.

-After a successful bond campaign, PMC acted as owner’s representative, guiding the District through procuring multiple architectural, construction, and furniture firms for the five-year project.
-PMC oversaw design and construction throughout the project, using an online program management system to ensure all parties worked together to share real-time project data.
+After a successful bond campaign, PMR acted as owner’s representative, guiding the District through procuring multiple architectural, construction, and furniture firms for the five-year project.
+PMR oversaw design and construction throughout the project, using an online program management system to ensure all parties worked together to share real-time project data.

 Plante Moran’s technology team oversaw $26 million in computer, learning device, and network upgrades.